DragonMinded/libdragon/README.md

 # Libdragon

-This is a fork of a simple library for N64 that allows one to code using the gcc compiler suite and nothing else.
+This is a simple library for N64 that allows one to code using the gcc compiler suite and nothing else.
 No proprietary library is needed.

 To make managing the toolcain easier, a docker container is used.
 Node.js is used to interact with the docker container for multi-platform support.
 You can inspect index.js if you prefer not to use node, but it makes things easier in general when working with docker.